Wilfred Reilly: Other work

 On April 21, 2016, Reilly participated in a regionally-televised debate against the alt-right personality Jared Taylor.
 Reilly argued for the social value of diversity by contending that it makes life "more interesting, civilized, and fun" and used published research to point out that mono-racial societies (such as Bosnia and Somalia) are often no more peaceful or less conflicted than multi-racial societies because of the greater prevalence of tribal in-fighting within them.
 Taylor took the anti-diversity position.

 Reilly's PhD dissertation, submitted in 2015, was The Effect of Racial Status and Other Core Characteristics on Collective Self-Esteem: A Quantitative Test of Divergent Theories of Identity Valuation.
 In 2019, he published a summary of his dissertation in Commentary magazine.

 In January 2020, Reilly published Taboo, a book in which he argues that certain race, gender, and class issues can no longer be discussed in mainstream American society.

 Views

 In 2016, Reilly described Donald Trump as “the alt-right candidate,” given the fact that a number of alt-right media outlets had endorsed Trump for president.
-However, Reilly also criticized the Clinton team for making this endorsement of Trump by the alt-right (representing a minority of Trump voters in Reilly’s view) a focus of their campaign because, in effect, this focus was simply “shining [light] on some dark crevices of the internet.”
+However, Reilly also criticized the Hillary Clinton team for making this endorsement of Trump by the alt-right (representing a minority of Trump voters in Reilly’s view) a focus of their campaign because, in effect, this focus was simply “shining [light] on some dark crevices of the internet.”